zestydevy/dinosaur-planet/docs/Recompilation.md

 To give these symbols actual names, the file `symbol_addrs.txt` is used.
 Splat reads this file while extracting and will use the names given here for addresses it thinks are variables or functions.

 Sometimes, splat won't be able to detect an address as a proper symbol.
 This usually happens when the address isn't referenced explicitly in assembly.
 For addresses that should have a symbol, the `undefined_syms.txt` and `undefined_funcs.txt` files can be used to define things like variables and functions respectively.

+DLLs however, do not use any of the above files for symbols.
+Instead, each DLL has their own `syms.txt` file found in their `src/dlls/<dll number>` directory.
+This file follows the same syntax as the above symbol files.
+These DLL symbol files will often contain entries for functions/globals actually defined in the core code.
+In those cases, the address in the DLL symbols file will not be the absolute address of that symbol, and instead will be a 1-based index into the DLLSIMPORT.tab file.
+The index will also have the 32nd bit set (0x80000000).

 ## Building